ayisha-elb/US-Electric-Vehicle-Infrastructure-Dashboard/README.md

 7. Open Tableau and connect to the PostgreSQL database or use the exported CSV files.
 <br>

+8. Build dashboard with live API data based on the .twbx dashboard uploaded.
+If you do not want to view the dashboard with live API data, you can just use the .twbx file to use the dashboard with backup data.

 ## Repository Structure
 ev-infrastructure-analytics (main file):